Home

 Despite the fact that most operations are happening entirely in on-heap memory and use the mighty help of GC, Spark also makes it possible to use off-heap storage for certain operations.

-This memory does not bound to GC but calls the Java API(sun.misc.Unsafe) for unsafe operations such as C which uses malloc() to use operating system memory.
+This memory is not bound to GC but calls the Java API(sun.misc.Unsafe) for unsafe operations such as C which uses malloc() to use operating system memory.
 This way, Spark can directly operate the off-heap memory, reducing unnecessary memory overhead, frequent GC scanning, GC collection, and improving processing performance.

 Off-heap memory